 Rest Area News

-- Snake River Rest Area on I-84 Eastbound at the Idaho/Oregon border: Partial reopening of this rest area beginning July 1.
-Visitor Center will be open, there will be porta-potties outside for use.
+- Snake River Rest Area on I-84 Eastbound at the Idaho/Oregon border: Partial reopening of this rest area started on July 1, 2020.
+The Visitor Center is open with porta-potties outside for use.

 Facilities vary from site to site but all Idaho rest areas offer tables (with or without) shelters, trash receptacles, drinking fountains, telephones, trees and shade, and travel information boards, in addition to restrooms.
 Some of the larger facilities offer walking and paved biking trails, larger parking areas for recreation vehicles and semi-trucks, and Visitor Information Centers.